Skip to main content

 This paperModel selection via LRT

-The progression represents different aspects of the same problem:
+The pieces address different aspects of the same problem:

 1. Estimation (thesis): How to estimate parameters from masked data